pingcap/docs/optimistic-transaction.md

 # TiDB Optimistic Transaction Model

-This document introduces the principles of TiDB's optimistic transaction model and related features.
+With optimistic transactions, conflicting changes are instead detected as part of a transaction commit.
+This helps improve the performance when concurrrent transactions are infrequently modifying the same rows, because the process of aquiring row locks can be skipped.
+In the case that concurrent transactions frequently modify the same rows (a conflict), optimistic transactions may perform worse than [Pessimistic Transactions](/pessimistic-transaction.md).

-In TiDB's optimistic transaction model, write-write conflicts are detected only at the two-phase transactional commit.
+Before enabling optimistic transactions, make sure that your application correctly handles that a `COMMIT` statement could return errors.
+If you are unsure of how your application handles this, it is recommended to instead use Pessimistic Transactions.

 > **Note:**
 >
-> Starting from v3.0.8, newly created TiDB clusters use the [pessimistic transaction model](/pessimistic-transaction.md) by default.
+> Starting from v3.0.8, TiDB uses the [pessimistic transaction model](/pessimistic-transaction.md) by default.
 However, this does not affect your existing cluster if you upgrade it from v3.0.7 or earlier to v3.0.8 or later.
 In other words, **only newly created clusters default to using the pessimistic transaction model**.

 ## Principles of optimistic transactions